bgoonz/docs-collection/github/rest/reference/secret-scanning.md

 ---
 title: Secret scanning
-intro: 'To retrieve and update the secret alerts from a private repository, you can use Secret Scanning API.'
+intro: "To retrieve and update the secret alerts from a private repository, you can use Secret Scanning API."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.1'
+  ghes: ">=3.1"
 miniTocMaxHeadingLevel: 3
 ---